12zamu/github-certification-preparation-guide/content/exams/github-administration.md

 </p>
 </details>

-### Does GitHub Enterprise Server contains GitHub Actions feature ?
+### Does GitHub Enterprise Server contain the GitHub Actions feature ?

 <details><summary>show</summary>
 <p>

 Yes.
 It is disabled by default but it's here and it contains already some built-in actions created by GitHub.
-It does NOT require acces to Internet to work because you can sync/download the Actions locally.
+It does NOT require acces to the Internet to work because you can sync/download the Actions locally.

 </p>
 </details>

-### Does GitHub Enterprise Server contains GitHub Packages feature?
+### Does GitHub Enterprise Server contain the GitHub Packages feature?

 <details><summary>show</summary>
 <p>